8 robots racing to win the delivery wars of 2019

 Anybotics and Continental also introduced a new robot delivery system at CES 2019–one that scares the hell out of me after watching Metalhead, the Black Mirror episode about the hunting robo-dog assassin.

-The two companies have invented a two-part solution: first, there’s an autonomous delivery van developed by Continental.
+The two companies have invented a two-part solution: First, there’s an autonomous delivery van developed by Continental.
 Then, inside the van, there are robotic dogs developed by Anymal.
 When it gets to a particular area, the delivery van doors open and the dogs emerge, carrying packages and their destinations in their little AI-powered brains.
 This solves the problem of the limited range of small delivery bots.
 By deploying them from a larger vehicle, they can easily reach their destination and get back to the mothership to ride to another destination while recharging.

 The companies say the robot dogs can carry your stuff on sidewalks, through doors, and up elevators and stairs–all the way to your home or office door.
 When it gets where it’s supposed to be, it places your package on your doorstep and rings your doorbell.
 Rest well for now, though: There’s no date for deployment yet.